 We absolutely recommend a visit to Chefchaouen, even if you can only squeeze a day trip from Fes or Tanger, soak up the laid back friendly atmosphere, drink in the cool mountain air and meander the ancient cobbled narrow streets with its myriad of blue painted doors and buildings.

 Check out the artisan work too, some of which can only be found in this medina, woven blankets and throws are made in tiny workshops, some located in the towers of the medina walls.
 If you’re into cheese, this is one of the few places in Morocco where you can find delicious local handmade cheeses, neatly wrapped in woven palm leaves.
 Also, check out the crocheted hats, really funky and colourful, and great value; very useful too as the nights can be pretty chilly.

-If you are spending a few days in the area, take a daytrip to Akchour and a guided trek to the waterfalls and God´s Bridge, enjoy a tagine in one of the pop up restaurants and taste the awesome water in the crystal clear pools.
+If you are spending a few days in the area, take a day-trip to Akchour with a guided trek to the waterfalls and God´s Bridge.
+Enjoy a tagine in one of the pop up restaurants and taste the awesome water in the crystal clear pools.